Kirsty Young: Career

 On 29 September, a month after leaving Channel 5, the BBC announced that Young would succeed Fiona Bruce as the presenter of Crimewatch.
 She presented the show from January 2008 until December 2015.

 From 11 January 2010, she presented a four-part BBC TV series entitled The British Family.
 In March–April 2011, she presented the TV series The British at Work.

 On 31 August 2018, it was announced that Young would be stepping down from Desert Island Discs "for a number of months" to receive treatment for a form of fibromyalgia, and that Lauren Laverne would deputise during this period.
 In July 2019, Young announced that she was to stand down as the host of Desert Island Discs, saying: "Having been forced to take some months away from my favourite job because of health problems, I'm happy to say I'm now well on the way to feeling much better.
 But that enforced absence from the show has altered my perspective on what I should do next and so I've decided it's time to pursue new challenges".
 The BBC's director of Radio and Education, James Purnell, called Young a "wonderful host".
 It was confirmed that Lauren Laverne of Radio 6 Music would be continuing in Young's role "for the foreseeable future".

 On 2 June 2022, Young presented Platinum Beacons: Lighting up the Jubilee, BBC One's live coverage of the lighting of more than 1,500 beacons to celebrate the Queen's 70-year reign.

 Young fronted the later part of the BBC's television coverage of the state funeral of Elizabeth II at St George's Chapel, Windsor Castle, on 19 September 2022.
 She received praise for her closing monologue at the end of the broadcast.

-Since 2023, Young has presented Young Again on BBC Radio 4, in which Young interviews notable guests about what they would tell their younger selves.
+Until 2025, Young has presented Young Again on BBC Radio 4, in which Young interviews notable guests about what they would tell their younger selves.

+In May 2026, Young hosted David Attenborough’s 100 Years on Planet Earth, a 90-minute concert at The Royal Albert Hall that celebrated Sir David's life and his groundbreaking natural history career.